 Target’s lenient 90-day return policy is another big perk, especially if you’re unsure which bike is right for your child.
 They also offer a wide variety of accessories to go along with the new bike.

-Once the weather finally warms up, a new bike is a great way to help your child celebrate spring and get outside after months of staying inside.
-REI offers endless ways to encourage your child to enjoy the great outdoors, including over 40 bike options.
+Once the weather finally warms up, a new bike is a great way to help your child celebrate spring and get outside after months of staying in.
+REI offers endless ways to encourage your child to enjoy the great outdoors, including more than 40 bike options.
 REI features well-made bikes perfect for the sidewalk or the mountain, and prices range from $150 to over $1,000.
 Narrow down options by price, size, color, handlebar shape, suspension, and more.
-Every one of REI’s products comes with an extensive description and highlights section that breaks down the must-knows and nitty-gritty details in an easy-to-understand format so you can make the right choice for your child.
+Every one of REI’s products comes with an extensive description and highlights section that breaks down the must-knows and nitty-gritty details in an easy-to-understand format, so you can make the right choice for your child.

 One of the best perks of shopping at REI is their incredibly generous satisfaction policy, which allows you to return any product for a refund if you’re not 100 percent satisfied.

 If you're hunting for a more unique bike that is both attractive and well made, check out Public Bikes.
 The company, founded by Rob Forbes, creates beautiful bikes with aesthetically pleasing and simple designs that mimic bikes found in Europe.
 While their options are a bit more limited (they offer six different options), you can still choose from both single and seven-speed, and their 16-inch version includes optional training wheels for new riders.
 All of their bikes come in several color options and arrive 99 percent assembled so you don’t have to navigate difficult instructions.
 Bikes start at $250 and include free shipping over $50.
 In addition, bikes come with a one-year warranty on parts and defects.

 If you want a beautifully designed, well-made bike from a small company that prides itself on original designs, you’ll love Public Bikes.